 Workers' Memorial Day is held on 28 April every year, all over the world workers and their representatives conduct events, demonstrations, vigils and a whole host of other activities to mark the day.

-The day is also intended to serve as a rallying cry to “remember the dead, but fight like hell for the living”.
+The day is also intended to serve as a rallying cry to “remember the dead, but fight for the living”.

 The TUC coordinates activities across the country, publishing a comprehensive listing of events and suggestions.
 A listing of the global activities is available from the Hazards website.

 See our list of 2015 WMD activities to find out what's happening in your area.
 If you are organising an event for Workers Memorial Day and would like it displayed on these pages, then please email through the details to email@example.com.